 Director – Dino Marzaro, (D7790) Quebec, Canada

-Advisor – Joan Headley, Director Post-Polio Health Intl., St. Louis MO USA
+Advisor – Joan Headley, Past Director Post-Polio Health Intl., St. Louis MO USA

 PSA is a Rotarian Action Group dedicated to the humanitarian assistance of polio survivors.
 PSA is a logical extension of Rotary’s concern for the health needs of the world and serves as the living legacy of the worldwide PolioPlus program to eradicate polio.
 This Action Group operates in accordance with Rotary International policy, but is not controlled by Rotary.